JonasProgrammer/docker-machine-driver-hetzner/README.md

 - `--hetzner-existing-key-id`: **requires `--hetzner-existing-key-path`**.
 Use an existing (remote) SSH key instead of uploading the imported key pair, see [SSH Keys API](https://docs.hetzner.cloud/#resources-ssh-keys-get) for how to get a list
 - `--hetzner-user-data`: Cloud-init based User data
+- `--hetzner-volumes`: Volume IDs or names which should be attached to the server
+- `--hetzner-networks`: Network IDs or names which should be attached to the server private network interface

 #### Existing SSH keys